buiminhhuy/pythonai/README.md

 Todo list:
 - [x] Initialize AI project base on Flowers Recognition
 - [x] Predict upload image to 5 categories: daisy, dandelion, rose, sunflower, tulip.
-- [ ] Users can select other category or correct category for the upload image.
+- [ ] Users can upload image for predict and choose to correct category.
-- [ ] Admin can select upload images append to train data.
+- [ ] Admin can review users's upload images for appending to train data, or can set auto review.
-- [ ] Guest can how much upload images were predicted for each categories.
+- [ ] Guest can see how much upload images were predicted for each categories.

 Run:
 ```python